This is everything you ever wanted in a chocolate ice cream. And I mean everything. Really.

 Instructions

-- In a small saucepan mix cocoa powder, sugar, and coffee.
+- In a small saucepan mix ½ cup unsweetened cocoa powder, ½ cup sugar , and ½ cup prepared coffee.

 - Cook over medium heat and let boil for 30 seconds.

-- Remove from heat, add the chocolate, let stand a minute, and mix with a hand whisk until smooth.
+- Remove from heat, add 2 ounces semisweet chocolate, let stand a minute, and mix with a hand whisk until smooth.
 Reserve.

 For the ice cream base:

-- In a small bowl mix 2 Tbs of the total amount of milk with the cornstarch.
+- In a small bowl mix 2 tablespoons of the total amount of milk with 1 tablespoon cornstarch.
 Reserve.

-- In a large bowl beat cream cheese with salt and add the chocolate mixture.
+- In a large bowl beat 3 tablespoons cream cheese with pinch sea salt and add the chocolate mixture.

 - Have ready a wide, rather shallow, freezer-friendly, plastic container with lid (not a deep one so the ice cream cools more quickly).

-- In a saucepan mix the rest of the milk, cream, and corn syrup (the sides should be double the amount of liquid since it crawls up when boiling).
+- In a saucepan mix the rest of the milk, 1 cup heavy cream, ½ cup sugar and 2 tablespoons corn syrup (the sides should be double the amount of liquid since it crawls up when boiling).

 - Boil for 4 minutes over medium heat.

-- Remove from heat, add the cornstarch mixture, and return to the heat.
+- Remove from the heat, add the cornstarch mixture, and return to the stove.
 Let boil an additional minute, stirring, until it thickens a bit.

 - Add this to the chocolate mixture and mix until smooth.

-- Transfer to the plastic container and let cool in the freezer, but be sure to check every 15 minutes in the beginning, until it’s very cold and thick but not starting to crystalize.
+- Transfer to the plastic container and let cool in the freezer.
+Be sure to stir it every 15 minutes in the beginning until it’s very cold and thick but not starting to crystalize.
 Don’t let it start to freeze.
 We need to have the coldest possible mixture.
-By stirring it every about quarter-hour in the beginning we make sure ice crystals don’t get a chance to form and ruin the creamy texture.
+By stirring it frequently in the beginning, we make sure ice crystals don’t get a chance to form and ruin the creamy texture.

 Notes